alexec/docker-maven-plugin/README.md

 Docker Maven Plugin
 ===

-Project Goals:
+Project Goal:

-* Run containers prior to integration tests, and tear-down afterwards.
-* Package your app into a container.
+* Make it easy to build an app on a container, test it and push it a Docker repository, even if it relies on other containers (e.g. a .database)

 Pre-requisites
 ---